k2view-academy/K2View-Academy/articles/26_fabric_security/13_user_IAM_configuration.md

 - **fabric**, when using Fabric as authenticator.
 For this no further settings are required.
 - **ldap**, connect to LDAP server.
 For this option the LDAP server connection details are required and should be defined at section name: `ldap_auth`.
 - **adldap**. connect to AD/LDAP server.
 For this option the AD/LDAP server connection details are required and shall be defined at section name: `adldap_auth`.
 - **block_all** meaning that access is blocked.
-For this no further settings are required, recommanded option in case of SAML.
+For this no further settings are required, recommended option in case of SAML.

 The default authenticator is "cassandra" when `server_authenticator` is not set.

-As will be explained later in this article, Fabric allows using also proprietary custom authenticators.
+As to be explained later in this article, Fabric also allows using proprietary custom authenticators.